 If there’s one capital city in Europe I would recommend you visit immediately, it’s Lisbon.
 The inviting, and somewhat wild atmosphere is second to none.
 The culture still remains true to its authentic roots.
 AND you can enjoy a quality bottle of wine for less than 10 euros.

 A quick Google search will show you that there is surprisingly an overwhelming amount of interesting cultural attraction in Lisbon.
-But for those of us more interested in experiencing, rather than simply seeing it all, here are 10 experiences to have in Portugal’s capital city.
+But for those of us more interested in experiencing, rather than simply seeing it all,

 Watch the sun rise over the Augusta Rue Arch